Bible citation: Common formats

 The range delimiter is an en-dash, and there are no spaces on either side of it.

-This format is the one accepted by the Chicago Manual of Style to cite scriptural standard works.
+This format is the one accepted by The Chicago Manual of Style to cite scriptural standard works.
 The MLA style is similar, but replaces the colon with a period.

 Citations in the APA style add the translation of the Bible after the verse.
 For example, (John 3:16, New International Version).
 Translation names should not be abbreviated (e.g., write out King James Version instead of using KJV).
 Subsequent citations do not require the translation unless that changes.
-In APA style, the Bible is not listed in the references at the end of the document.
+In APA 7th edition, the Bible is listed in the references at the end of the document, which has changed since previous versions.

 Citations in Turabian style requires that when referring to books or chapters, do not italicize or underline them.
 The book names must also be spelled out.
 For example, (The beginning of Genesis recounts the creation of our universe.)
 When referring directly to a particular passage, the abbreviated book name, chapter number, a colon, and verse number must be provided.
 Additionally, the Bible is not listed in the references at the end of the document and the edition of the Bible is required when citing inside parentheses.
 For example, (Eph.
 2:10 [New International Version]).